 Pneumococcal Conjugate Vaccine (PCV13)

-The vaccine is given four times in the first two years of life.
-It is up to 85 to 95 percent effective against severe bacterial disease caused by Strep pneumonia.
+The pneumococcal conjugate vaccine is given four times in the first two years of life.
+The PCV13 vaccine is up to 85 to 95 percent effective against severe bacterial disease caused by Strep pneumonia.

 - Allergies to any component of the vaccine

 - Soreness, redness, discomfort at site of injection